DigitalBrainProject/home/README.md

 * To facilitate discussions about how to build and to utilize digital brains, we organize [**Digital Brain Seminars**](https://digitalbrainproject.github.io/seminar/).
 Most of the talks are available on the [YouTube channel](https://www.youtube.com/@kennakae2779/videos).

-* On October 17-19, 2025, we will organized [**The 2nd Digital Brain Workshop**](https://digitalbrainproject.github.io/workshop/) in collaboration with [Institute of Mathematics for Industry, Kyoshu University](https://www.imi.kyushu-u.ac.jp/en/)

 ## Core Organization

 RIKEN and seven partner institutions including OIST, ATR and Kyoto University were selected as the [Core Organization](https://brainminds.jp/en/core).
 The Group 4 is in charge of Digital Brain Development with the following PIs.